74Thirsty/gnoman2.0/docs/user-guide.md

 - Use the Safe-focused tab to call `POST /api/sandbox/call-static` for quick guard checks.

 ### 4.5 Keyring
-- Lists secrets registered through the Electron IPC bridge (`window.safevault.invoke('keyring:list')`).
+- Lists secrets registered through the Electron IPC bridge (`window.gnoman.invoke('keyring:list')`).
 - Reveals a selected secret via `keyring:get`.
-When `keytar` cannot load, SafeVault falls back to an in-memory store so the UI continues to function in development environments.
+When `keytar` cannot load, GNOMAN 2.0 falls back to an in-memory store so the UI continues to function in development environments.

 ### 4.6 Settings
-- Register the product license and email address.
-Submissions hit `POST /api/registration`, which stores scrypt-hardened hashes in `.safevault/registration.sqlite`.
+- Activate the offline license by submitting the Ed25519-signed token to `POST /api/license`, which validates the signature locally and persists metadata to `.gnoman/license.json`.
-- View the current registration status and open the in-app wiki for additional documentation.
+- View the stored license details (identifier, version, expiry) and open the in-app wiki for additional documentation.

 ### 4.7 Wiki Guide
 - Renders Markdown content from `docs/wiki/` so teams can ship custom runbooks with the application.